 You have the responsibility to authorize services being delivered to you

 In addition to authorizing your plan by signing it, you will be expected to sign off on all timesheets your providers submit for payment.
 Your signature verifies that your provider worked with you on the dates and times they claim on their invoices and allows you and your PA to monitor their work to ensure they are fulfilling their obligations agreed upon in the service agreement.
 We strongly suggest developing a system of signing in and out with your providers each time you visit together.

 You have the responsibility to ensure that services being provided to you are considered a social benefit

 All plan dollars spent must be a social benefit.
-A social benefit describes a service intended to assist an adult with disabilities to function in society on a level comparable to that of an adult who does not have such disability.
 Services must be essential and are linked to your unique disability-related needs.